Best after school programs in NYC

 Students of all ages are enriched through dance thanks to Mark Morris.
 Classes, which are held in Brooklyn’s Cultural District, run the gamut from jazz and hip-hop to world dance and ballet—any genre that might be of interest to your children.
 Moms and dads with teeny dancers (18 months and older) are invited to parent-child courses throughout the year.
 The venue also caters programs toward children with special needs.
 Plus there’s good news for those looking to take in a show: There are opportunities to watch your kids perform at the end of the programs.
 Ages 18 months–18 years.

 If you’ve got an aspiring entertainer on your hands, the occasional school play probably isn’t enough of an outlet for his or her creative energy.
 Kids who dream of going into the performing arts will dig the immersive courses at Applause New York, which cover topics such as dance, musical theater, on-camera acting and more.
 Students can work on individual skills or collaborate as a team to create dance numbers, musical productions, complex characters and original films.
-If you're feeling inspired by your child's appreciation for the arts, sign up for a class—the venue also offers adult courses.
+If you're feeling inspired by your child's appreciation for the arts, sign up for a class.
+If you're feeling inspired, the venue also offers adult courses.
 Think of all of the creativity destined for your household!
 Ages 1 and up.

 Kids of all skill levels are welcome to put on their dancing shoes and join in at this studio.
-Beginners learn dancing basics like coordination and rhythm in the Young Dancers Program (ages 2–5) to prepare for ballet and tap classes, while kids in the Technique Program (ages 6–18) develop form and try other genres like jazz, theater dance, hip-hop and modern as well.
+Beginners learn dancing basics like coordination and rhythm in the First Steps program (ages 2–5) while older kids (ages 6–18) can try other genres like jazz, theater dance, hip-hop and modern.
 Pilates and dance history are also in the mix, and serious dancers may even ascend to the Pre-Professional Program (ages 7–18).
 Rehearsals are fun, yet focused, with a required dress code for most classes, but the dancers’ dedication pays off—past students have gone on to perform in prestigious shows, including Broadway’s Hamilton.
-Ages 18 months–18.
+Ages 18 months–18 years.

 Leveling up in Donkey Kong or building a house in The Sims used to be an impressive feat, but with sophisticated coding software, young gamers and designers are capable of so much more.
 Kids can learn coding basics, design 3D video games, make custom mods in Minecraft, create original animations, build apps and more in focused CodeAdvantage classes.
 Parents will certainly pick up a thing or two by following along with their child’s projects.
-Ages 6–13.
+Grades 1 and up.

 If your kiddos love science, it’s time to ready the test beakers and grab those lab coats.
-Carmelo’s after-school program offers options for three age groups (pre–k, kindergarten–second grade and third–fifth grade) to explores cool concepts within the science field.
-Tap into the world of engineering—think bridges and skyscrapers—with the fall 2018 theme, “Cosmic Construction.”
+Carmelo’s after-school program offers options for three age groups (pre–k, kindergarten–second grade and third–fifth grade) to explores cool concepts within the field, including biology, oceanography and more.
 Kids will fall in love with science and rise to the top of their class after they learn the ropes from this expert science whiz.
 Ages 3 and up.